daverbk/github-lang-box/README.md

 ## ✨ Enhancements

 - 🔑 Uses `/user/repos` endpoint to fetch all repositories (including private ones)
-- 🎨 Supports custom descriptions, language exclusions, and repository filtering
+- 🎨 Supports language exclusions, and repository filtering
 - 📦 Published to npm with binary support for easy use via `npx` or `pnpx`
 - ✅ Updated dependencies and completely rewritten in TypeScript